-Many graduates with a leadership degree go on to create and run their own businesses, often in an industry they already know or a field they are passionate about.
+Many MSL graduates go on to create and run their own businesses, often in an industry they already know or a field they are passionate about.
 Equipped with the knowledge and skills acquired in this master’s program, they can transform self-employment from a dream into a reality.

 If you’re looking to grow in your career and become a leader committed to motivating and inspiring others, the Master of Science in Leadership may be the perfect fit for you.
 Grand Canyon University’s Colangelo College of Business provides students with the high level of critical thinking and analytical skills required in today’s complex business settings.
-To learn more about business degrees at GCU, use the Request More Info button at the top of the page.
+Learn more about business degrees at GCU and how to become an MSL graduate.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.